metaDMG-dev/metaDMG-core/README.md

   - `--editdistmax`: Maximum edit distance (read to reference similarity).
 Number between 0-10.
 Default: 10.
   - `--minmapq`: Minimum mapping quality.
 Default: 0.
   - `--max-position`: Maximum position in the sequence to include.
 Default is (+/-) 15 (forward/reverse).
+  - `--weighttype`: Method for calculating weights.
+Default is 1.
+  - `--fix_ncbi`: Fix the (ncbi) database.
+Disable (0) if using a custom database.
+Default is 1.
   - `--lca-rank`: The LCA rank used in ngsLCA.
 Can be either `family`, `genus`, `species` or `""` (everything).
 Default is `""`.

 - General parameters:
   - `--storage_dir`: Path where the generated output files and folders are stored.
 Default: `./data/`.